Accountability to the Community

-One of the operating principles of the Alzheimer Society of Calgary is to be accountable and responsible to the people we serve.
+One of the operating principles of Alzheimer Calgary is to be accountable and responsible to the people we serve.

 We are committed to efficient practices and the effective, sustainable stewardship of all assets entrusted to us.